cup6/shell/amazonxia-anzhuang-mongodb.md

 You can find`.repo`files for each release[in the repository itself](https://repo.mongodb.org/yum/amazon/).
 Remember that odd-numbered minor release versions \(e.g. 2.5\) are development versions and are unsuitable for production use.

-2

-### Install the MongoDB packages and associated tools.
+### 2Install the MongoDB packages and associated tools.

 To install the latest stable version of MongoDB, issue the following command: